-Historians at the University of Chicago see gender and sexuality as essential analytic category for understanding social, cultural, and political change.
+Historians at the University of Chicago see gender and sexuality as an essential analytic category for understanding social, cultural, and political change.
 Our research and teaching on the history of gender and sexuality reflects a variety of geographic and methodological perspectives.
-Faculty and recent graduate students have done important work on topics including gender, sexuality and the law, statecraft, religion, migration, consumption and taste, the history of the body, race and politics, visual culture, empire, the family, and urban history.
+Faculty and recent graduate students have done important work on gender, sexuality and the law, statecraft, religion, migration, consumption and taste, the history of the body, race and politics, visual culture, empire, the family, and urban history.
 We encourage transnational, comparatives, and interdisciplinary work.